Local Events and Festivals Calendar:

 *Approximate dates and times only.
 Please double-check with the local tourist centre.

-Newport Jazz Festival in Madarao – This festival was a three day festival held every summer between 1982-2005 on the beautiful Madarao plateau.
-It Included workshops and jam sessions as well as performances by well known local and international performers.
+Jazz Festival in Madarao – This festival is a three day festival held every summer on the beautiful Madarao plateau.
+It Includes workshops and jam sessions as well as performances by well known local and international performers.
 Notable artists who have performed at the festival include: Dizzy Gillespie quartet, Spyro Gyra, Masahiko Sato, Stuff, Tania Maria, Toshiyuki Honda, Terumasa Hino, B. B. King, Gary Burton, Dave Brubeck, Woody Herman, Freddie Hubbard, Lee Ritenour, Wayne Shorter, Jackie McLean, Celia Cruz, Sérgio Mendes, Jonathan Butler, Gil Evans, Charmaine Neville, Larry Goldings, Regina Carter, Monday Michiru, Michael Brecker, Dianne Reeves, Ray Barretto, Angélique Kidjo, PE’Z, and many more.
-It is hoped that the festival may be revived after the arrival of the new Hokiriku Shinkansen stop in Madarao.

 During Golden Week (the beginning of May), the Na-no-hana (Canola Blossom) festival is held in Iiyama.
 The Na-no-hana park overlooks the river and the plain and is a great spot for some random flower viewing and a picnic!